Skip to Content

 Day 13: Bear viewing from Anchorage

 DRIVING DISTANCE/ TIME: The starting point of the bear tour at Lake Hood, which is located close to the airport, just 15 minutes drive from downtown.
-If you don’t have the car anymore, simply take a taxi/Uber.
+If you don’t have a car anymore, simply take a taxi/Uber.

 As already mentioned on day 5 of this itinerary, Homer is the most popular place for bear-viewing tours in Alaska.
 However, if you didn’t get a chance to do it at that time, you can do a tour from Anchorage.